hundaljasz/crud-package/README.md

         $this->crud = $crud;
     }
 ```
-in CRUD Paclage you have basic CRUD functions available to use
+in CRUD Package you have basic CRUD functions available to use
 for instance, to store data:-

 ## Store